-We admit on being in moods, in shifting responses and reactions.
+We admit to being in moods, in shifting responses and reactions.
 It could range from one extreme to another, and what is interesting is that we see ourselves to be the same all the time.
 Despite the constant shifting between moods.

 But we are not.
 A person in a storm of anger is not the same person hugging a new puppy.
-But it is more complex than that, for what we don’t perceive is that any mood and any reaction does not come separate, just by itself.
-Anger alone, suspicion alone, antagonism alone, love alone.
+But it is more complex than that, for what we don’t perceive is that any mood and any reaction do not come separate, just by itself.
+Anger alone, suspicion alone, antagonism alone, or love alone.

-No response or attitude is single, they all come as part of a group, meaning that if you experience emotional hurt it comes as part of a big family, in which we would find also emotions such as: revenge, low self-image, personal involvement, emotional pain, self-pity, anger, antagonism towards the offender and more.
+No response or attitude is single, they all come as part of a group, meaning that if you experience emotional hurt it comes as part of a big family, in which we would find also emotions such as: revenge, low self-image, personal involvement, emotional pain, self-pity, anger, antagonism towards the offender, and more.

-The whole idea of inner work is not to change one particular characteristic with a better one, to work on bad qualities and exchanging them with good ones.
+The whole idea of inner work is not to change one particular characteristic with a better one, to work on bad qualities and exchange them with good ones.
 This is a waste of time.
 We cannot do anything about individual qualities in oneself, we can only deal in states, only states could be altered not separate qualities.

 So, the challenge in life, and especially in upgrading life, is not to focus on individual responses or qualities, but on the ability to shift from one state to another.

 We should learn to deal in states and become masters in juggling between states, and if we succeed to shift from an undesired state to a desired state, then what we wish for is in this new altered state.